jourquin/Nodus/README.md

 ## Introduction

 Nodus ([Screenshots](http://htmlpreview.github.com/?https://github.com/jourquin/Nodus/blob/master/doc/images/screenshots.html))
-implements the "Virtual networks" methodology developed at UCL, an alternative to the classical "four steps" technique to model multimodal and intermodal transport flows over networks, as it combines the "modal choice" and "assignment" phases of the latter in a single step.
+implements the "Virtual networks" methodology developed at UCLouvain, an alternative to the classical "four steps" technique to model multimodal and intermodal transport flows over networks, as it combines the "modal choice" and "assignment" phases of the latter in a single step.